garrison/Bravais.jl/README.rst

 which can also be written as a matrix equation, :math:`Mx = \tilde{n} + \eta`.

 Let us assume, for vast simplification, that :math:`M_{ij}` is lower triangular (i.e. only the values for which :math:`i \ge j` are allowed to be nonzero).
 (This is not a significant restriction, and in many cases the matrix will actually be diagonal.)
-We also require that if there are to be open boundary conditions in a given dimension, that the corresponding row and column of :math:`M` must be zero.
 We can then solve the above equation iteratively for each :math:`i` beginning with :math:`i=0`.
 Rewriting it with this assumption gives:

 .. math::
    \sum_{j=1}^{i} M_{ij} x_j = \tilde{n}_i + \eta_i